dstw/dstw.github.io-archive/_posts/2016-02-02-build-linux-kernel-from-source.markdown

 {% endhighlight %}

 In this example, I want to remove kernel version 4.18.0-rc5.
-Ensure our system has other kernel installed beside $CUSTOM_KERNEL_VERSION.
-Also ensure that you not removing kernel which you currently running on, because it can lead to unexpected behaviour.
-When everything is okay, delete all files and folders which contain $CUSTOM_KERNEL_VERSION name.
+But, before doing this, I must ensure that my system has other kernel installed beside $CUSTOM_KERNEL_VERSION.
+Also I must ensure that I not removing kernel which I currently running on, because it can lead to unexpected behaviour of my system.
+When everything is okay, I can delete all files and folders which contain $CUSTOM_KERNEL_VERSION name.

 {% highlight bash %}
 $ CUSTOM_KERNEL_VERSION="4.18.0-rc5"